Our work with subcontractors

 Payment to Employer Providers will be made to cover direct costs only as required in the ESFA funding rules.
 Employers subcontracted to deliver part of an apprenticeship must evidence the direct costs of their delivery in order to claim payment.
 Where applicable, these payments will still be subject to a 20% charge for the management and quality assurance of the subcontracted delivery.

-For further information please refer to the Apprenticeship Subcontractor Policy (available April 2024), or contact the Degree Apprenticeships Team at degreeapprenticeships@ljmu.ac.uk.
+For further information please refer to the Apprenticeship Subcontractor Policy, or email the Degree Apprenticeships Team at degreeapprenticeships@ljmu.ac.uk.